CervelloLabs/referrski/packages/react-native/README.md

 - When methods are called before configuration
 - When API requests fail
 - When invitations cannot be created or verified
-- When the user is not authenticated (for deletion operations)
 - When the user doesn't have permission to perform an operation
-- When email configuration is provided with an invalid email address

 ## API Reference